 The description of Bosnian crochet given by Luise Schinnerer in 1897 and discussed in detail in the preceding post, is echoed in almost all points of detail in the article on crochet in the Encyclopedia of Needlework; New Edition by Thérèse de Dillmont.
-Its publication date is not known but the first edition, dated 1886, makes no mention of Bosnian crochet, nor does the first French edition.
+This work has appeared in numerous editions beginning in 1886 but the first one makes no mention of Bosnian crochet, nor does the first French edition.
 The revised French edition appeared in 1900 (briefly reviewed in the newspaper Le Radical on 31 July 1900) and the various translated versions would not have been released earlier.
 This left ample time for de Dillmont (a native German speaker) to have taken note of Schinnerer’s article in the interim.
+(The online copy linked to above is of a printing from January 1922, as indicated by the numerical code ‘122’ at the bottom of the page following the title page.)

 Linda Ligon reviewed the de Dillmont article in the July/August 1994 issue of PieceWork also noting that there was no mention of Bosnian crochet in the first edition of the Encyclopedia, “so it’s not clear when this special kind of work came to her attention.”
-I believe that answer to that question is when she found Schinnerer’s decription of it.
+I believe the answer to that question is when she found Schinnerer’s description of it.

 Beyond illustrating the craft, de Dillmont’s text is particularly important because it enters the English term “Bosnian crochet” into the fancywork glossary, defining it according to Schinnerer’s description.
 However, de Dillmont does not retain Schinnerer’s exclusive focus on traditional tools and applications.
 The shared basic stitch is described in the Encyclopedia as the “single stitch” noting that it “is also known as the slip stitch.”